muratk3n/thirdwave/en/README.md

 Haha.. "fucking bond traders", "being born again as the bond market".
-Glib bullshit accompanied by technobabbling drama covering up for lack of left-courage while looking suave..
-The strength of this junk is what gave rise to *The West Wing* taking place around drama-infused boomer morons passing eachother papers while accomplishing nothing.
+Glib bullshit accompanied by technobabbling drama covering up for lack of left-courage while trying to look TV-suave..
+The strength of this junk gave rise to *The West Wing*, taking place around drama-infused boomer morons passing eachother papers while accomplishing nothing.